orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/stereo.rst

     epi.rectsizey: 2951
     epi.baseline:  0.2094

-The epi.baseline parameter provides the mean value (in :math:`pixels.meters^{-1}`) of the baseline to sensor altitude ratio.
-It can be used to convert disparities to physical elevation, since a disparity of this value will correspond to an elevation offset of one meter with respect to the mean elevation.
+The *epi.baseline* parameter provides the mean value (in pixels per meters) of the baseline to sensor altitude ratio (also called B/H in the litterature).
+It can be used to do an approximate conversion of disparities to physical elevation :

+.. math:: h = h_{REF} + \frac{d}{B/H}

+where :math:`h_{REF}` is the reference altitude used to generate the epipolar grids (here: 50m), and :math:`d` is a disparity value (in pixels) for a given object between images 1 and 2.

-we can now move forward to the resampling in epipolar geometry.
+We can now move forward to the resampling in epipolar geometry.

 Resample images in epipolar geometry
 ------------------------------------